 The School entered into a management agreement, commencing on July 1, 2009, with a management company (the "Company").
-The original agreement was for a term of four years commencing with the 2009-2010 school year.
-The term of the agreement has been extended to June 30, 2019.
+The original agreement was for a term of three years commencing with the 2009-2010 school year.
+The term of the agreement has twice been extended for another five years.
+The current contract terminates the earlier of June 30, 2022 or the termination date of the charter if the District chooses to terminate.

 The Company will manage and operate the School during the term of the agreement.
-The management fee shall be paid consistent with the approved annual budget and the scheduled fees per contract.
-The fee is subject to a yearly adjustment based on the percentage change of the state funding per student allocation from the previous school year's allocation.
-Current year management fees charged to operations totaled \$249,368.
+The Company shall be paid consistent with the approved annual budget and the scheduled fee per the contract.
+The fee is subject to a yearly adjustment based on the percentage change of the state funding per student allocation from the previous school year allocation.
+Current year management fees charged to operations totaled \$800,000.